 This is primarily a rural country with small towns and villages.
 The second-largest city after Sofia has fewer than half a million people and it drops off fast after that.
 Come for nature, adventure, skiing, history, and hearty food at bargain prices.
 This is a great country for hiking, with hut-to-hut options at reasonable prices.
-Skiing is half the price of the Alps, but with some very high mountains to swoosh down.
+Skiing is a fraction of the price of the Alps, but with some very high mountains to swoosh down.

 Hotel & Hostel Prices in Bulgaria

-Food & Drink Prices in Bulgaria
+Bulgarian Food & Drink Prices

 Some of the cheapest beer in Europe, tasty food grown near where you’re eating it, and a wide array of firewater for bargain prices.
 You won’t spend a lot of money to eat well or have your own private party when traveling through Bulgaria.
 What’s not to like?
 Well if you’re a vegan or a tea-totaler, a lot.
 Everything is served with cheese or yogurt and alcohol is cheaper than soda.